Niko000202/SymFood/README.md

 ## 📧 Contact

-If you have any questions regarding the code or the paper, please feel free to contact 'xinlongwang@m.ldu.edu.cn'.
+If you have any questions regarding the code or the paper, please feel free to contact xinlongwang@m.ldu.edu.cn.